abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ![digital ocean console domain overview](img/createrecord.png)

-Press `Create Record` button, to update your zone file with the new record
+Click `Create Record` to update your zone file with the new record.

 ![digital ocean console domain overview](img/recorddone.png)

-From your local device, you can open a web browser
+From your local device, open a web browser.

 ![reach your website from your new name](img/hello_http.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+Web browsers block WebSocket connections without a secure protocol.
+To log in, use the `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+Your website is marked as `Not Secured`.
+You must add an X.509 SSL certificate to secure the service.

 ## Obtain a Certificate

-If you already have an X.509 certificate with private and public key files for your website, you can skip this chapter.
+If you already have an X.509 certificate with private and public key files for your website, you can skip this section.

 To obtain an SSL certificate, this guide uses the Let's Encrypt service.
 You will need your new hostname and your email address.

-Define the new variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`
+Define the variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`:

 ``` bash